Field Operation#

 _images/SK_original.png _images/SK_Lattice.png

 The steering knuckle has to be verified by a series load cases in order to meet the structural integrity criterion.
 The stress distribution is therefore generated by applying the boundary conditions which reflects the loads in these scenarios.
 This stress filed was then exported as a csv file, and later imported as inputs for the design calculation.
-User may find the full JSON in the file SteeringKnuckle_Mesh_Infill_LR.txt.
+User may find the full JSON in the file SteeringKnuckle_Mesh_Infill_LR.json.

 {"Setup":{ "Type" : "Geometry",